Program prerequisite requirements: Licensure as a Nurse Assistant (LNA) in New Hampshire, BLS/CPR.

 Students integrate nursing knowledge with liberal arts courses that focus on life and social sciences, humanities, mathematics, and English to grow personally and professionally.
 Many students complete the general education courses prior to admission into the nursing program.
 Students must successfully complete 68-69 college credits to meet graduation requirements for the Associate of Science Degree in Nursing.

 Learning experiences take place in a variety of setting that include classrooms, nursing skills laboratory, hospitals*, healthcare agencies, long-term facilities and community settings.
-Students are responsible for their own transportation to these facilities.
 The program adheres to NH Board of Nursing educational standards for clinical supervision.
 Each faculty teaching in the classroom, skills laboratory, and clinical setting holds a Master’s degree in Nursing (MSN).
 Each group of eight (8) students is supervised by a nursing faculty in clinical.

 Students will be required to take and pass a basic med-math exam in the first nursing course.
 A student who does not earn a 100% on this exam by the third attempt cannot progress in the program.
 Students participate in mandatory ATI assessment each semester and NCLEX Readiness Examinations while in the program.
 At the end of the nursing program all students will attend a NCLEX review course.
 A fee is assessed for this testing and review course through your tuition charges.

 After acceptance in the program, students are eligible for RN to BSN options through agreements with a number of colleges and universities.
-Currently, the RVCC Nursing Program has affiliation agreements with the University of New Hampshire, Franklin Pierce University, the University of Vermont, Rivier College, Keene State College, Plymouth State University, and Southern New Hampshire University.
+Currently, the RVCC Nursing Program has affiliation agreements with the University of New Hampshire, Franklin Pierce University, Granite State College, Rivier College, Keene State College, Plymouth State University, and Southern New Hampshire University.
 More information on the RN to BSN options can be obtained from the Nursing Department Chairperson.

 Admission Program Requirements